 Sunyana Sharma is a regulatory and inquest barrister who practices in professional disciplinary work, maritime and fishing law, health and safety law and all areas of regulatory compliance and consumer protection.

-She has been appointed to the C list of Specialist Regulatory Advocates for The Health & Safety & Environmental Law Executive.
+She has been appointed to the C list of Regulatory Advocates for the Health and Safety Executive, Office of Rail Regulation and the Environment Agency.

-Sunyana is an Assistant Coroner for Hampshire.
-To read more about Sunyana’s relevant expertise, please see her specialist inquests profile here.
+Sunyana sits as an Assistant Coroner for Hampshire, Southampton and Portsmouth and as a Deputy District Judge in Civil and Family law.
+To read more about Sunyana’s relevant expertise, please see her specialist inquests profile.

 Prior to joining Chambers, Sunyana worked for the Solicitor International Human Right’s Group (‘SIHRG’) with whom she organised the Zimbabwe Fundraising Event called 'Protecting Lawyers in Zimbabwe' in collaboration with the Bar Human Rights Committee.
 She also worked as part of a team in researching and drafting legal submissions on the rule of law and the importance of an impartial tribunal following the suspension of the Chief Justice of Pakistan in March 2007.
 In addition, she undertook an internship with the criminal justice department of 'JUSTICE', the all party law reform and human rights organisation.
 She assisted with the research on policy papers commissioned by JUSTICE, which included changes to the rape in the Sexual Offences Act 2003 and responses to the Home Office paper on 'New powers against organised and financial crime’.